dsg-polymtl/large-flock/docs/llm_map.md

 ## Notes

-- Ensure you have valid API credentials set up in your environment for the OpenAI API.
+- Ensure the execution of the `litellm` server.
 - The `llm_map` function supports only a single column as input.
 The template's placeholder will be replaced by values from this column.
 - Adjust the `template` parameter according to the desired output format.